GOLD JEWELLERY LOOKING DULL?

 Cleaning Gold Jewellery

-Gold jewellery usually comes in 9ct, 14ct, 18ct and 22ct.
-Just like silver, pure gold is too soft to really craft jewellery from which is why it is alloyed with other metals to give it the strength to work with.
-9ct Gold is made up of 37.5% gold, 14ct is made of 58.5% gold, 18ct is made up of 75% gold and 22ct made of 91.6% gold.
-The rest is made up of these alloy metals like zinc and copper.
-Due to this, gold jewellery can be susceptible to tarnish and oxidisation which is why it is important to correctly care for and clean your jewellery.
-Check out our guide on keeping your gold jewellery shining and in top condition.
+Gold jewellery comes in 9kt, 14kt, 18kt and 22kt.
+Just like silver, pure .999 gold is too soft to really craft jewellery from which is why it is alloyed with other metals to give it the strength to make jewellery that won’t as easily scratch or damage.
+9kt Gold is made up of 37.5% gold, 14kt is made of 58.5% gold, 18kt is made up of 75% gold and 22kt made of 91.6% gold.
+The rest is made up of alloy metals like zinc and copper which can be susceptible to tarnish and oxidisation due to general day to day factors and reacting with sulphur in the air.

 - Unscrew the lid of your Connoisseurs Precious Jewellery Cleaner and remove the seal.